coetus-jd/.github/profile/README.md

 </h5>

 <h2 align="center">
-  A simple group of Digital Games students at FATEC Americana 🕹️
+  A humble group of Digital Games students at FATEC Americana 🕹️
 </h2>

 > Video games foster the mindset that allows creativity to grow.